 Now, let’s get into how this lesson works.
 You will begin with an introductory activity that involves discussing examples of irony and encouraging the class to think of more examples.
 In doing so, you will strengthen their understanding of irony.

-Then, you will begin a whole group activity in which your class looks at examples of irony that truly resonate with them.
+Then, you will begin a whole group activity in which your class looks at examples of irony that genuinely resonate with them.
 A comic strip or meme will be far more engaging for them.
-As you discuss these examples, you will give them instructions on how to identify examples of irony.
+As you discuss these examples, you will give them instructions on identifying examples of irony.
 If you need help providing instruction, refer back to the last lesson’s notes.

 After this whole group activity, you will begin a small group or individual activity in which your students will find three comic strips or memes that demonstrate irony, identify the example of irony, explain how it is ironic, and then present the findings for the class to see.

 Finally, you will watch William Crawford’s video as a class, instructing students to identify irony in it.
-Afterward, you will have them complete the viewing guide, including an open-ended essay prompt that encourages students to reflect and consider a time in their life when they experienced irony.
+Afterward, you will have them complete the viewing guide, including an open-ended essay prompt encouraging students to reflect and consider a time in their life when they experienced irony.

 Irony isn’t just a literary device.
 It’s a life skill.
 Your students may be fluent in memes and sarcasm, but teaching them to unpack the deeper layers of irony in literature and real life guides them from surface-level humor to a nuanced understanding of life’s complexities.

-In this lesson, your students will explore irony in literature and history to sharpen their critical thinking, build empathy, and shape their character.
+By teaching irony in literature classes, your students will explore the use of irony in literature and history to sharpen their critical thinking, build empathy, and shape their character.

-In doing so, you equip them with the tools to analyze texts while helping them better understand the world with resilience, emotional intelligence, and a touch of humor.
+In doing so, you equip them with the tools to analyze texts, better understand how to use irony in writing and discourse, and help them better understand the world with resilience, emotional intelligence, and a touch of humor.

 Related Article: How to Empower Students in the Classroom

-With CDP’s free lesson“A Lesson in Irony,” which equips you with all the materials you need for effectively teaching irony, you’re not just giving your students a toolkit for interpreting literature; you’re giving them a framework to understand and navigate the complexities of life itself.
+With CDP’s free lesson“A Lesson in Irony,” which equips you with all the materials you need for effectively teaching irony to high school or middle school ELA students, you’re not just giving your students a toolkit for interpreting literature; you’re giving them a framework to understand and navigate the complexities of life itself.
 Ready to transform your students’ thinking and build their character in the process?
 Download the free resources now and start shaping the next generation of thoughtful, resilient, and insightful heroes.

 Register for the Character Development Program today for FREE and unlock the full potential of your students.
 Let’s inspire the next generation of heroes and leaders together.